 Ecobee Thermostat Overshoot / Differential or Sensor Placement Issue

-Room temperature overshoots the setpoint by several degrees before shutting off
+The room temperature overshoots the setpoint by several degrees before the system shuts off.

 Advertisements